Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 6. Relics inspired by Cammy, Dhalsim, Blanka, Zangief and as a guest, Valerie from Fantasy Strike. - Done.
 7. Focus in Akuma's inspired relic. - Done.
+9. Add Data tracking to know how the mods is being used
-8. One boss relic for Boxer, Claw, Sagat and Dictator, respectively. (about the names chosen here, check ttps://en.wikipedia.org/wiki/Street_Fighter_II:_The_World_Warrior#Regional_differences)
+10. One boss relic for Boxer, Claw, Sagat and Dictator, respectively. (about the names chosen here, check ttps://en.wikipedia.org/wiki/Street_Fighter_II:_The_World_Warrior#Regional_differences)
-9. Starting support to Nexus Mods.
+11. Starting support to Nexus Mods.
-10. Add Data tracking to know how the mods is being used
-11. ????????????????????
 12. ?????????????????????
 13. Undefined extra content.
 14. (Maybe) Test of 1 Custom Modifier revolving around fighter's set relics to make the equivalent of mini-characters, as a test. (use Blademaster Perk system together with relic that triggers them)